Chantry: Liturgy for the dead

-Privately built chapel
+Privately built chapels

 Secondly, a chantry chapel is a building on private land or a dedicated area or altar within a parish church or cathedral, set aside or built especially for the performance of the "chantry duties" by the priest.
 A chantry may occupy a single altar, for example in the side aisle of a church, or an enclosed chapel within a larger church, generally dedicated to the donor's favourite saint.

 Many chantry altars became richly endowed, often with gold furnishings and valuable vestments.
 Over the centuries, chantries increased in embellishments, often by attracting new donors and chantry priests.
 Those feoffees who could afford to employ them in many cases enjoyed great wealth.
 Sometimes this led to corruption of the consecrated life expected of clergymen.
 It also led in general to an accumulation of great wealth and power in the Church, beyond the feudal control of the Crown.
 This evident amassing of assets was one of the pretexts used by King Henry VIII to order the Dissolution of the Monasteries in England.

 At the time of the Dissolution, chantries were abolished and their assets were sold or granted to persons at the discretion of Henry and his son King Edward VI, via the Court of Augmentations.
 Many Tudor businessmen, such as Thomas Bell (1486–1566) of Gloucester, acquired chantries as financial investments for the afterlife, but yielding income streams in the here and now, derived from chantry rents; or the chantry assets could be "unbundled" and sold on piecemeal at a profit.

+A surviving free-standing chapel is the Lovekyn Chapel at Kingston upon Thames, within what is now Kingston Grammar School.
+The Grade II* listed chapel was founded in 1309 and is no longer used for religious services.

 Mass for the dead

-The Christian practice of prayer and offering mass for the repose of the soul of a deceased person is recorded as early as the 8th century.
+The Christian practices of prayer and offering mass for the repose of the soul of a deceased person are recorded as early as the 3rd and 4th centuries respectively.
+The custom of having quantities of masses offered for the dead is first recorded in the early 7th century, in connection with the developing understanding of transferable spiritual credit and clerical stipends.
+By around the year 700 the practice had emerged across Western Europe of priests saying multiple masses simultaneously, driving the proliferation of side altars.

 The most common form was the anniversarium or missa annualis, a mass said annually on the anniversary of a person's death.
 At the Council of Attigny in 765, about 40 abbots and bishops agreed to say mass and recite the psalms for the repose of the souls of their deceased brethren.
 Ninth-century France and England have records of numerous such undertakings between monasteries and churches, whereby they would offer prayers for the souls of deceased members of each other's communities.
 Before the year 1000 in Italy, France and England, parishes extended the benefits of such facilities to the laity.
 Kings and great magnates asked for prayers for their souls in the monasteries they had founded.